Helmets Insider Motorcycle gear Our ratings Best Motorcycle Half Helmet

 What distinguishes half helmets is that they come without a face shield and cover only the top of your head, leaving the rest of your face, as well as the neck and ears, exposed to the potential impact.
 That being said, many riders still prefer them over other models.
 Why?

 Because, unlike many other helmets, half-face helmets provide unmatched ventilation, great view, and have cool aesthetics, allowing you to not only perfectly match it with your bike but also express your personal style.
 Besides, you can always wear your favorite sunglasses, goggles, a headband, or a bandanna for a swankier look while also ensuring additional eye protection.
+I would like to note that the chin strap does not spoil the overall impression.
+Remember how stylish T1000 looked in such a helmet in the second part of Terminator?

 How safe are motorcycle half helmets?